HugoTian/admin/pa6/README.md

 * List `User Name (uniqname): "agreed upon" contributions`.
 * Details about how and if you deviated from this spec - avoid if possible.
 * Extra details about how to clone and run your code - simple as possible.
-* Anything else you want us to know, like how many late days you took.
+* Anything else you want us to know.
 * The formatting is not critical, we just need the information.

 ```